The Cornwall We Want

 We need a Phoenix to arise from the Covid Disaster to give young folk a future in Cornwall

-by cleggycornwall, almost 4 years ago
+by cleggycornwall, over 4 years ago

 Cornwall need strong leadership in economics and foresight to deliver a county where young people will be able to train, get good jobs and want to stay.
 It is time to renew Cornwall and stop the brain drain but the only way we will be able to do that is if we have investment in meaningful jobs and training.
 This should be the priority otherwise we will have a continual problem of a too heavy elderly community dependent on social care employing poorly paid people.
 We need a balanced age to survive as a successful county, so we need young...
 Continue reading